Salikk778/Safeline-WAF-DVWA/README.md

-# 🔐 SafeLine WAF Evaluation Lab with DVWA on LAMP Stack
+## 🔐 Web Application Attack & Defense Lab: DVWA on LAMP with WAF

 ## 📖 Overview

 This is a step-by-step homelab project where I deployed, secured, and tested a vulnerable DVWA web application using a Web Application Firewall (SafeLine WAF).
-It covers full-stack configuration, simulated attacks (SQLi, XSS, CSRF, File Upload, etc.), and defensive measures (WAF rules, SSL, IP blocking, log analysis).
+It covers full-stack configuration, simulated attacks (**SQLi, XSS,DoS,Cmd Injection, File Upload**, etc.), and defensive measures (WAF rules, **SSL, IP blocking, log analysis**).

 ---